Bethenny Frankel, 49, Shows Off Her Fit Figure Poolside In A Tie-Dye Print Bikini

-Bethenny Frankel gave followers an up-close glimpse of her fit figure on Tuesday, sharing a series of photos of herself lounging by the poolside that went over so well, it had fans wishing she would make a return to television.
+Bethenny Frankel gave followers an up-close glimpse of her fit figure on Tuesday, sharing a series of photos of herself lounging by the poolside that went over so well, they had fans wishing she would make a return to television.

 The 49-year-old Real Housewives of New York City star took to Instagram to share the photos of herself wearing a tie-dye print bikini and sporting a large sun hat.
 Frankel sat on a bench in the first picture and flashed a smile at the camera, while the second one showed her standing by the side of the pool and looking just to the side of the camera.